jamesbdunlop/jamesbdunlop.github.io/_posts/maya/om2/2018-04-10-SkinTo-plugin.md

 So the args.
 Omg.
 <br>
 For some reason any of the standard approaches documented out there cause a kFailure trying to set args.
-As it stands I can't get kStringObjects or kSelectionList working / parseed for the uvmaps=("map1", "map2") argument.
+As it stands I can't get kStringObjects or kSelectionList working / parsed for the uvmaps=("map1", "map2") argument.
 So I ended up putting those through as 2 sep string arguments and processing those internally.
 <br>
 Anyway here it is as a stand alone plugin.
 Oh and it's not production tested (yet) :)